 3. Air dry outer shell, dry inserts in machine

-We keep a trash can in our bathroom with a wet bag liner in it.
+We keep a basic Hefty trash can in our bathroom with a wet bag liner in it.
 After a diaper change, the wet diaper gets tossed in there, no fuss, just like a disposable.

 If the diaper needs spraying, we use this super handy cloth diaper sprayer.
+We bought ours used on a local Facebook page, but you can find a similar one here on Amazon.
 A quick spray cleans all of the waste off into the toilet where it belongs, and it can then be tossed into the can.

-On diaper day (for us, currently once every three days), I throw all of the diapers and the wet bag into the washing machine and set it for a cold rinse with a tiny drizzle of the laundry soap.
-(We use Trader Joes liquid or 7th Generation Free and Clear liquid).
+On diaper day (for us Mondays and Fridays) I throw all of the diapers and the wet bag into the washing machine and set it for a cold rinse cycle.

 This quick rinse and spin gets most of the pee and waste off of the diapers so they can actually be cleaned, and using cold water won’t set in any stains.